ndlib/noids/README.md

     $ curl -X POST 'http://localhost:8080/pools/abc/mint'
     ["bc3"]

+# Using mysql database backend

+Use the command line option `--mysql` to store the noid states in a MySQL database.
+The format of the option is `user:password@tcp(hostname:port)/database`.

 # Security and Authentication

 There is none.
-Perhaps later?

 # TODO